 A CUA or SUP is required before entering the backcountry of the park complex, obtaining a backcountry permit, or applying for a commercial backcountry permit reservation.
 Backcountry permits are required for all overnight trips in the park complex and must be obtained at a ranger station by the trip leader prior to entering the backcountry.
 Optional commercial backcountry reservations for permits are also available.
-To apply for a reservation, please refer to the CUA / SUP Backcountry Permit Reservation Guide for information and instructions.
-Commercial reservations are accepted online beginning February 15 2021.
+To apply for a reservation, please refer to the CUA / SUP Backcountry Permit Reservation Guide on our website for information and instructions.